 - The Colorado School of Mines is established as an institution of the new State of Colorado.
-There are 6 "scholars" enrolled and an additional 20 other students attending chemistry and metallurgy lectures.
+Six "scholars" are enrolled, and an additional 20 students attend chemistry and metallurgy lectures.

 - Charles Berdell, Mr. Hendick, and W. H. Chapman are reportedly the first to earn State Diplomas from the School of Mines.

-- The School receives a medal for its superb collection of mineral specimens and fossils on display at the Centennial Exposition in Philadelphia PA.
+- The School receives a medal for its superb collection of mineral specimens and fossils on display at the Philadelphia Centennial Exposition.